userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_Interface.md

 #### Torso Pose Control Interface

-`torso_control` is a ROS package for the end control of the torso, which is used to specify when the torso reaches a specified height and the corresponding pitch and yaw.
+`torso_control` is a ROS package for the end control of the torso and is used to move the pose of the torso to the target height and to the corresponding pitch and yaw.

-This position is subject to certain constraints, which are described as below.
+This pose is subject to certain constraints, as described below.

 <table style="width: 100%; border-collapse: collapse;">
   <tr>